Masures associated with split Kac-Moody groups over valued fields: Unipotent and pro-unipotent subgroups associated with filters on

 \subsection{The Iwasawa decomposition}

 In this subsection, we prove the Iwasawa decomposition.
 It enables to define retractions with respect to sector-germs in the masure, which are an important tool in the study of Kac--Moody groups.
 It also enables to prove that the $G_x$, that we define in Section~\ref{s_parahoric}, decompose as the product of their $U^+$, $U^-$ and $N$ components (see Theorem~\ref{t_G_x}), which is a crucial property in the study of masures.
+We then compare the notion of inseparability, that we introduced here and the notion of narrowness, introduced in \cite{gaussent2008kac}